giacomo-gcad/carbon/total_carbon/ReadMe.md

 - pixel measurement units are converted from density (Mg/ha) to amount (Mg), by multiplying each pixel value for the actual area (in ha) of that pixel.
 - the [forest mask](../forest_mask/ReadMe.md) is applied in order to set to NULL all non-forest pixels.

 Then, the five pools are summed up tu produce the Total Carbon dataset.
-The script [compute_total_carbon.sh](./compute_total_carbon.sh) performs all the above described operations, providing in  output two different versions of each pool and of the Total Carbon
+The script [compute_total_carbon.sh](./compute_total_carbon.sh) performs all the above described operations, providing in  output two different versions of each pool and of the Total Carbon:
 - with forest mask (*_fm)
 - without forest mask.